 What Redditors Praise

 Engaged gaming audience: Twitch viewers are actively engaged, not passively scrolling.
-Reddit advertisers note that gaming audiences pay attention to streams they choose to watch.
+Reddit advertisers note that gaming audiences pay attention to streams they choose to watch, making it one of the most valuable platforms for using Reddit for marketing alongside traditional streaming approaches.

 Influencer integration: Sponsoring streamers provides authentic brand integration.
 Reddit discussions highlight successful creator partnerships that feel natural rather than intrusive.